QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Ground calibration

 where $I$, $Q$, and $U$ represent the Stokes parameters, $\gamma$ is the polarization angle of the calibration source, and $\phi_c$ is the reference polarization angle of the TFGI polarimeter.
 The minus sign in $U$ is due to the instrument’s coordinate frame: the TFGI reference axis is mirrored relative to the standard sky-frame definition, which flips the sign of the measured $U$ component.
 Introducing Eq.~\eqref{eq:assumptions} into the set of equations that define the TFGI channels' responses produces a new set of equations that relate the output of each channel to the input Stokes parameters.
 Consequently, the simplified (see \citealp{mateo_phd} for the extended formalism) TFGI equations -- in the assumption of 100\%-polarized signal -- for the TGI and FGI channels (output voltages of each detector or polarimeter), respectively (distinguished in the superscript), are:

 where V is the output in volts\footnote{Not to be mistaken this time with the Stokes $V$ parameter.}, $g$ is the gain, $\eta$ is the polarization efficiency, $\delta$ is the phase state of each polarization state (0, 90, 180, and 270\,deg), and $\epsilon$ is the correction angle that represents the deviation from the nominal phase value assumed constant over the band.
 The subscript indicates the channel, with a comma distinguishing between TGI and FGI.
 Also $g$, $\epsilon$, and $\phi_{\rm{c}}$ differ between TGI and FGI.
-Operationally, we utilize Eq.~\eqref{eq:3} for all channels in the on-sky analysis.
-All equations are, in fact, equivalent to a successive 45-degree rotation.
+Operationally, we use Eq.~\eqref{eq:3} for all channels in the on-sky analysis, since the four-channel equations are mathematically equivalent and differ only by successive 45-degree rotations; adopting a single convention therefore simplifies the on-sky data processing without loss of generality.